 By: Dr. Noel Peterson

-Since 2012, we have been using adult stem cells in an FDA compliant protocol of Regenerative Injection Therapy.
+Since 2012, we have been using adipose tissue grafts in an FDA compliant protocol of Regenerative Injection Therapy.
 Scientists have known for years how combining a person’s own stem cells with PRP (platelet rich plasma) and injecting them directly into the damaged tissue can assist the body to naturally regenerate and repair joint tissue.
-When combined with proper nutrition, weight loss and exercise, Adult Stem Cell injection has proven to be a viable alternative to major surgery and joint replacement procedures.
-Studies have shown that Adipose is rich in progenitor cells that are able to differentiate into several cell types, including cartilage (chondrocytes), heart (cardiomyocytes), vascular endothelial cells, nerve cells, hepatocytes, epithelial cells, and adipocytes, making them an important source for the treatment of a multitude of human diseases.
+When combined with proper nutrition, weight loss and exercise, Adipose Tissue biocellular injection has proven to be a viable alternative to major surgery and joint replacement procedures.
+Studies have shown that Adipose is rich in progenitor cells that are able to differentiate into several cell types, including cartilage (chondrocytes), heart (cardiomyocytes), vascular endothelial cells, nerve cells, hepatocytes, epithelial cells, and adipocytes, making adipose tissue an important source for the treatment of a multitude of human diseases.
 The following article explains some of the science behind why this treatment is so effective and why these Mesenchymal Stem Cells can dramatically improve mobility, decrease pain and serve as a viable alternative to surgery.

 Mesenchymal Stem Cells (MSCs) are self-renewing cells and are found in almost every organ and tissue type.
 MSCs can be isolated from the patient’s own adipose (fat) tissue.
-Adipose-derived MSCs (AD-MSCs) have many advantages over other sources.
-Autologous adipose-derived stem cells can be isolated from adipose tissue and lipoaspirates.
+Adipose-derived tissues and cells have many advantages over other sources.
+Autologous adipose-derived tissues can be isolated from adipose tissue and lipoaspirates.
 They can be expanded in culture in large numbers while maintaining pluripotency, or the.
-Recent studies confirm that among stem cells, AD-MSCs exhibit several advantages for therapeutic use including increased propagation increased the ability to migrate to sites of tissue injury, strong immunosuppressive effects, and the ability to regenerate cartilage, bone, nerve tissue, and heart muscle.
+Recent studies confirm that adipose tissue harvests exhibit several advantages for therapeutic use including increased propagation increased the ability to migrate to sites of tissue injury, strong immunosuppressive effects, and the ability to regenerate cartilage, bone, nerve tissue, and heart muscle.

 The primary benefits of MSCs are: